andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 * A GIL preventing true multicore execution (multiple threads for IO Wait, not for executable code).
 * Poor async/concurrent library ecosystems

-In reality, both of these languages have the issue of having rather small async ecosystems.
+Both of these languages have the issue of having rather small async ecosystems.
 Additionally, since their most popular VMs don't handle threading well, the thread-safety of popular libraries is not tested much at all.

-Running on top of Vert.X however, one can simple call Java libraries, which are threadsafe, from Ruby.
+Running on top of Vert.x however, one can simple call Java libraries, which are generally threadsafe, from Ruby.
 You get the syntax of Ruby with the power of Java.

 ## Where it Doesn't Matter: Those Using Node.js for the JS